rancher/docs/content/k3s/latest/en/security/hardening_guide/_index.md

   readOnlyRootFilesystem: false
 ```

-> **Note:** The Kubernetes control plane components and critical additions such as CNI, DNS, and Ingress are ran as pods in the `kube-system` namespace.
+> **Note:** The Kubernetes critical additions such as CNI, DNS, and Ingress are ran as pods in the `kube-system` namespace.
 Therefore, this namespace will have a policy that is less restrictive so that these components can run properly.

 ### NetworkPolicies